PaskoZhelev/qwixx-score-sheet/README.md

-# Qwixx Score Sheet Simple Website
+# Qwixx Score Sheet Website

-Simple Spring website for scoring for the game Qwixx.
+Simple Spring website for playing and scoring for the game Qwixx.

 There is also a possibility to play with the expansion Characters.